syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `ARRAYTOTEXT` function returns an array of text values from any specified range.
-It passes text values unchanged and converts non-text values to text.
+The `ARRAYTOTEXT` function function converts an array into text.

 **Syntax:**